Frequently Asked Questions:

 How can I become a client?

 The minimum to have an account managed by KW Management is $250,000.
-Our advisor has a maximum number of clients per practice in order to streamline our operations and service efficiency by delivering sustainable client contact rate and cover the minimum operation expense for continuous technology and customized investment research fee.
+Our advisor has a maximum number of clients per practice to streamline our operations and service efficiency by delivering a sustainable client contact rate and covering the minimum operating expense for continuous technology and customized investment research fee.

 What is the fiduciary standard?

-This means that KW Wealth will only act in the best interests of your clients and to provide investment advice in our clients’ best interests.
-We only owe duty of undivided loyalty and utmost good faith to our client.
-We have code of ethic and a strong culture of compliance.
-Furthermore, we owes our clients specific duties as a fiduciary:
+This means that KW Wealth will only act in your client's best interests and provide investment advice in our client's best interests.
+We only owe our client a duty of undivided loyalty and utmost good faith.
+We have a code of ethics and a strong culture of compliance.
+Furthermore, we owe our clients specific duties as fiduciary:

 Where would my investments be held?

-Client asset are held at the custodian.
+Client assets are held by the custodian.
 We are currently using Interactive Brokers as our sole custodian.
 Custodians are responsible for the safekeeping of the client's assets.
-Customer's accounts at Interactive Brokers LLC are protected by the Securities Investor Protection Corporation ("SIPC") for a maximum coverage of $500,000 (with a cash sublimit of $250,000) and under Interactive Brokers LLC's excess SIPC policy with certain underwriters at Lloyd's of London for up to an additional $30 million (with a cash sublimit of $900,000) subject to an aggregate limit of $150 million.
+Customer's accounts at Interactive Brokers LLC are protected by the Securities Investor Protection Corporation ("SIPC") for maximum coverage of $500,000 (with a cash sub-limit of $250,000) and under Interactive Brokers LLC's excess SIPC policy with certain underwriters at Lloyd's of London for up to an additional $30 million (with a cash sub-limit of $900,000) subject to an aggregate limit of $150 million.
 Futures and options on futures are not covered.
 The specific duties and responsibilities of the custodian are:

 What does it mean when you are independently owned?